 - Horizontal gaze nystagmus (HGN): This is an involuntary jerking of the eye.
 Trained officers will look for a lack of smooth pursuit, distinct nystagmus and an onset of nystagmus.

 - Walk and turn: The driver will take nine steps, heel to toe, on a straight line, and turn on one foot and walk back the same way.
 Officers are trained to look for lack of balance, not following instructions, not touching heel to toe, stopping while walking, starting before told, stepping off the line, using arms to balance, making an improper turn and taking the wrong number of total steps.

-The results of these tests can be used against you as sign of intoxication.
-If police determine through field sobriety testing that you are intoxicated or impaired, you can be arrested and charged with an OVI.
+The results of these tests can be used against you as a sign of intoxication.
+If police determine through field sobriety testing that you are intoxicated or impaired, you can be arrested and charged with OVI.

 Contact Us Right Away

 Getting pulled over can be a scary experience.
-Our lawyers understand your fears — we are here to help you.
+Our lawyers understand your fears; we are here to help you.
 The best step you can take after being pulled over for drunk driving is to call us.
 We will evaluate the incident to determine if the police violated your rights.
 If they did, your charges may be dismissed.